bhatti/formicary/docs/swagger.md

 # Formicary API
-The formicary is a distributed graph processing system based on *Leader-Follower* and *Pipes-Filter* design principles for executing a directed acyclic graph of tasks.
+The formicary is a distributed orchestration engine based on `Leader-Follower` and `Pipes-Filter` design principles for executing a directed acyclic graph of tasks and workflows.

 ## Version: 0.0.1